 Morris County Man Charged with Distribution of Child Pornography

-NEWARK, N.J. – A Morris County, New Jersey, man was charged today with distributing videos and images of child sexual abuse, U.S. Attorney Philip R. Sellinger announced.
+NEWARK, N.J. – A Morris County, New Jersey, man was arrested for distributing videos and images of child sexual abuse, U.S. Attorney Philip R. Sellinger announced today.

-Anselmo Girimonte, 51, of Wharton, New Jersey, is charged by complaint with one count of distribution of child pornography.
-He appeared by videoconference today before U.S. Magistrate Judge James B. Clark III and was detained.
+William Harbeson, 82, of Boonton, New Jersey, is charged by complaint with one count of distribution of child pornography.
+He appeared before U.S. Magistrate Judge Cathy L. Waldor in Newark federal court on Nov.
+22, 2022, and was released on $100,000 unsecured bond.

 According to documents filed in this case and statements made in court: